ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

 You might say that.
 Unfortunately, we have a lot of experience with Microsoft, in fact, doing exactly that!
 You would think that someone who came late to the ABI game would be a little bit more prepared for what it means to take their time to lock things in so they don't end up in the same situations as libstdc++ or libc++.
 But Microsoft did not only fail with ABI, they did it in a space where they had all of the right tools to make the right decisions.

-And somehow we still had a bit of a... kerfuffle, anyways.
+And somehow we still had a bit of a… kerfuffle, anyways.